glopez99/advent_of_code/2022/Day7/RFC.md

 No additional parsing needed.

 #### Solution:
 The first thing to do is to find how much space we need to free up to get the requirement.
-We can do that by summing all the directories and subtracting that from the total disk space available.
+We can do that by taking the size of directory "/" and subtracting that from the total disk space available.

 Now that we have our limit, we can simply add a new method to the `Directory` class, that finds the smallest directory to be deleted that would free up enough space, by finding every directory's size that is larger or equal to the limit, and